yueli0827/TRD-BOT/README.md

 - Hierarchical Clustering
 - [DeepDPM](https://github.com/BGU-CS-VIL/DeepDPM)

-We also thank the authors of REASSEMBLE, JIGSAWS, and the related open-source projects for making their datasets and implementations publicly available.
+The experiments use the REASSEMBLE, JIGSAWS, and NursBot datasets.
+We sincerely thank the authors and maintainers of these datasets and open-source projects for making their work publicly available.